MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 [!INCLUDE[consumer-appliesto-yyny](../includes/consumer-appliesto-yyny.md)]

 This article shows how to use the *drill mode* in the Microsoft Power BI service.
-You can explore in-depth details about your data by using drill down, drill up, and expand on your visual's data points.
+You can explore in-depth details about your data by using the drill-down, drill-up, and expand features on your visual's data points.

 ## Drill mode requirements